How to Find a Reliable Roofer

 To nail it all down, ask roofers to supply the following warranty: “If roof leaks within X year(s), except as a result of accidental damage, contractor will bear the cost of labor and materials to eliminate all leaks.”

-To supplement warranties—and to protect yourself if roofers go out of business and aren’t around to honor their warranties—most manufacturers now offer extended warranties covering workmanship.
-To buy one of these warranties, you must use a properly licensed, insured contractor approved by the writer of the warranty.
+To supplement warranties—and to protect yourself if roofers go out of business and aren’t around to honor their warranties—most manufacturers now offer extended warranties on workmanship.
+To buy one, you must use a properly licensed, insured contractor approved by the writer of the warranty.
 Also, the warranty seller will require the roof to be installed according to proper specifications.